heygrady/blog/source/_posts/2012-04-20-compass-grid-gem-and-new-fluid-grid.markdown

 - [Fluid grid example](/assets/compass-grid-example/fluid.html)

 The fluid grid is set up virtually the exact same as the fixed grid except the word "grid" is replaced by the word "fluid" in all of the mixins and functions.
-The fluid grid relied on the fixed grid for most of the calculations and it also uses the same configuration options.
-The nested columns, `#right-column` and `#content` require additional parameters to provide context.
+The fluid grid relies on the fixed grid for most of the width calculations and it also uses the same configuration options.
+The nested columns, `#right-column` and `#content` require additional parameters to provide context because they are nested in the `#main-column`.

 {% gist 2460901 fluid.scss %}